 - Finally, click the Download button.
 You’ll be asked to save the firmware zip file.
 When the firmware file is downloaded, unzip it to get the BL, AP, CP, CSC, and HOME CSC files for your Samsung device model.

 Updato is a Sammobile alternative that allows Samsung firmware download from their repository.
-The website as a good UI but it’s pages are super packed with ad banners.
-It doesn’t offer fast firmware download for free.
+The website has a good UI but its pages are super packed with ad banners.
+It doesn’t offer fast firmware downloads for free.
 The slow plan is so slow that you might need to make several attempts before you can actually download the firmware file.

-Flashing BL, AP, CP, and CSC with Odin
+Install BL, AP, CP, and CSC Files with Odin

 - Make sure you have already downloaded the correct firmware zip and extracted it on your Windows desktop